mongodb/docs-realm/examples/react-native/v12/README.md

 The React Native SDK docs testing suite contains a real, functional, React Native app.
-This is important because the primary goal of this testing suite is to ensure that code examples in the docs are tested.
+This is important because the primary goal of this testing suite is to ensure that code examples in the docs are tested and runable.
 Side effects of this approach include the following benefits:

 - Ensure the `@realm/react` library and Realm.js SDK work like we say they do.
 - Expose unexpected behavior that should be addressed in the docs.
 - Provide developers with examples of how to test React Native apps that use the `@realm/react` library and Realm.js SDK.

-# Turtles All the Way Down
+# Layers of Abstraction

 The React Native SDK can be hard to reason about because it contains several layers of abstraction.
 At a high level, we can break it down like this:

-Realm Core -> Realm.js -> `@realm/react`, which sits on top of React Native.
+Realm Core -> Realm.js -> `@realm/react`, all of which sits on top of React Native.
 React Native itself is an abstraction of React that works with native components.

-To this, we add Jest for testing and things can get confusing very quickly.
+To all of this, we add Jest for testing and things can get confusing very quickly.
 This README aims to provide guidance so that it doesn't become overwhelming.

 # Bluehawk

 We use the Bluehawk CLI to generate code snippets for the React Native SDK docs.
-To streamline its use, you can use the bluehawk scripts in the `./scripts` directory.
+To streamline its use, you can use the bluehawk scripts in the `v12/scripts` directory.

 ## Generate All Test Suite Snippets